Fon Wireless

-Fon Wireless Ltd. is a for-profit company incorporated and registered in the United Kingdom that provides wireless services.
+Fon Wireless Ltd. was a for-profit company incorporated and registered in the United Kingdom that provided wireless services.
 Fon was founded in Madrid, Spain, in 2006, by Martín Varsavsky.
-Today, the company is headquartered in Bilbao.
+Later, the company was headquartered in Bilbao.

 Fon started out by building its Wi-Fi network through devices called "foneras".
 Members, whom the company called "Foneros", agreed to share a part of their bandwidth as a Wi-Fi signal, so that they could connect to other members' hotspots.

 As the company evolved, it shifted its focus to working with mobile operators and telecommunication providers, and expanded from deploying residential Wi-Fi to providing access and technology to carriers and service providers.
 Fon claims to operate a network of over 20 million WiFi hotspots.

 In April 2021, Fon was acquired by Agile Content, a provider of over-the-top media services from Barcelona.